UFC 232: Background

-A UFC Women's Featherweight Championship bout between current champion Cris Cyborg (who is also a former Strikeforce Women's Featherweight Champion and Invicta FC Featherweight Champion) and current UFC Women's Bantamweight Champion Amanda Nunes took place at the event.
+A UFC Women's Featherweight Championship bout between current champion Cris Cyborg (who is also a former Strikeforce Women's Featherweight Champion and Invicta FC Featherweight Champion) and former UFC Women's Bantamweight Champion Amanda Nunes took place at the event.
 This was the fourth time in UFC history that champions in different divisions fought for the same title, following UFC 94, UFC 205 and UFC 226.

 A women's flyweight bout between Sijara Eubanks and Jessica Eye was expected to take place at this event, but Eubanks was pulled from the bout on October 2 in favor of a headliner for the vacant UFC Women's Flyweight Championship against former UFC Women's Bantamweight Championship challenger Valentina Shevchenko at UFC 230.
 However, that fight was canceled a week later.
 Eubanks remained on the card at UFC 230 and fought against former title challenger Roxanne Modafferi, while Eye found a new opponent at UFC 231.

 Tom Duquesnoy was expected to face Nathaniel Wood at the event.
 However, Duquesnoy pulled out of the fight on November 12 citing a rib injury.
 Wood then faced Andre Ewell.

 A bantamweight bout between Brian Kelleher and Montel Jackson was initially slated to take place at UFC 230.
 However the fight was cancelled on the day of the event due to a medical issue for Kelleher and was rescheduled for this event.
 At the weigh-ins, Jackson weighed in at 137 lb, 1 pound over the bantamweight non-title fight limit of 136 lb.
 He was fined 20% of his fight purse, and Kelleher proceeded at catchweight.